-Exclusive for the Nintendo Wii, the game was released on the 13th November 2009 in America, and the 15th November in Japan.
-The game is a retelling of the events which took place in Resident Evil: Zero, Resident Evil, Resident Evil: Nemesis, and an all new scenario created for the game which features Jill and Chris in Russia, attempting to close down an Umbrella facility.
+Exclusive for the Nintendo Wii, the game was released on the 13th November 2009 in America and the 15th November in Japan.
+The game is a retelling of the events which took place in Resident Evil: Zero, Resident Evil, Resident Evil: Nemesis, and an all-new scenario created for the game which features Jill and Chris in Russia, attempting to close down an Umbrella facility.

 Resident Evil 5 (2009)

 Released on the Xbox 360, Playstation 3, and PC, Chris Redfield is the lead protagonist.
-At the begining of the game it is actually believed that his former partner, Jill, is dead, but he later comes across information suggesting she is still alive and being held captive of Albert Wesker.
+At the beginning of the game it is actually believed that his former partner, Jill, is dead, but he later comes across information suggesting she is still alive and being held captive of Albert Wesker.

-While initially not a playable character in the game, Capcom released several add-ons for the game which can be purchased on the Xboc live store, PS Network, or Steam, with Jill now being featured as a playable character.
+While initially not a playable character in the game, Capcom released several add-ons for the game which can be purchased on the Xbox live store, PS Network, or Steam, with Jill now being featured as a playable character.